A tour de force from the author of Jeffrey Bernard is Unwell and Billy Liar.

 Effortlessly brilliant . . . a comedy of London life which tastes as fresh as a new-baked croissant - Sunday Telegraph

 Waterhouse . . . at his most entertaining and mischievous - Daily Express

 As well as being a fast-paced farce, a string of encounters and incidents that could keep a full pub of people entertained for several evenings on end, [it] is an elegy to a vanishing world.
 Soho the place may not be quite what it was, but in Soho the novel, Waterhouse brings it vibrantly to life - Glasgow Herald

 A wonderful evocation of a part of London the author loves and he has succeeded superbly in capturing its sleazy yet alluring nature - Tribune

-In a long and distinguished career, Keith Waterhouse published fifteen novels, including Billy Liar (which has been filmed and staged), and Our Song (also staged), seven non-fiction books and seven collections of journalism.
-He wrote widely for television, cinema and the theatre, including the highly successful play Jeffrey Bernard is Unwell.
-He also published two acclaimed memoirs, City Lights and Streets Ahead.
-He died on 4th September 2009.
+In a long and highly successful career, Keith Waterhouse has published thirteen novels, including Billy Liar (which has been filmed and staged) and Our Song (also staged), seven non-fiction books and seven collections of journalism.
+He has written widely for television, cinema and the theatre, including the highly successful play Jeffrey Bernard is Unwell, and writes an award-winning column for the Daily Mail.
+He has also published two acclaimed memoirs, City Lights and Streets Ahead.